remarkjs/remark-validate-links/readme.md

 `remark-validate-links` can detect anchors on nodes through several properties on nodes:

+* `node.data.hProperties.name`
-* `node.data.hProperties.name` — used by
+  — used by
   [`mdast-util-to-hast`][github-mdast-util-to-hast-notes]
-  to create a `name` attribute, which anchors can link to
+  to create a `name` attribute,
+  which anchors can link to
+* `node.data.hProperties.id`
-* `node.data.hProperties.id` — used by
+  — used by
   [`mdast-util-to-hast`][github-mdast-util-to-hast-notes]
-  to create an `id` attribute, which anchors can link to
+  to create an `id` attribute,
+  which anchors can link to
+* `node.data.id`
-* `node.data.id` — Used potentially in the future by other tools to signal unique identifiers on nodes
+  — used potentially in the future by other tools to signal unique identifiers on nodes

 ## Types